SouthernMethodistUniversity/hpc_docs/docs/coldfront/qs_instructor.md

 ## To add Students and Other Users

 For classes, the management of students is synched hourly with class enrollment records starting a week before the semester starts.
-Once in the , students that add or drop will be added or removed from your class and allocations accordingly.
+Once a class is requested in ColdFront, students that add or drop will be added or removed from your class and allocations accordingly.

 ```{note}
 All students will appear 7 days before the semester begins.
 ```

-If you wish to add a user who is not enrolled to your class (e.g. a co-instructor), follow the steps below.
+If you wish to add a user who is ***not*** enrolled to your class (e.g. a co-instructor), follow the steps below.

 ```{note}
 This is not especially common.
 Do not add students that will be enrolled in the course as this could disrupt their file permissions.